History - Requirements

 Educational Studies Minor

 History majors and minors who elect a minor in Educational Studies and who have been admitted to the 5-year Integrated Bachelors-Masters Degree and Teacher Certification Program will fulfill the State of Connecticut content requirements for certification in Social Studies through their coursework for the History major or minor, plus 18 credits in other social sciences.
-Please consult with Dr. Cecelia Bucki in the Department of History and Dr. Patricia Calderwood in the Department of Educational Studies and Teacher Preparation, GSEAP, for additional information.
+Please consult with Dr. Cecelia Bucki in the Department of History and Dr. Wendi Kohli in the Department of Educational Studies and Teacher Preparation, GSEAP, for additional information.
 See catalog entry for Program in Education.